Joseph Henry Garagiola

 After his playing days

-Joe Garagiola has been a broadcaster for the St. Louis Cardinals (1955-1962), the New York Yankees (1965-1967), the California Angels (1990), and the Arizona Diamondbacks (1998-2012).
+Joe Garagiola was a broadcaster for the St. Louis Cardinals (1955-1962), the New York Yankees (1965-1967), the California Angels (1990), and the Arizona Diamondbacks (1998-2012).
 He also had a long association with the NBC television network, which had him work on broadcasts of its Saturday afternoon Game of the Week in the 1970s and early 1980s.
 As a broadcaster, he was known for focusing on the play and not on statistics, and for introducing many of his amusing stories into his broadcasts.
 He liked to say that he called the game from the perspective not of a star but of a player who was never sure if he would get into the game.
 In 1973, he hosted a series of short documentaries for NBC called The Baseball World of Joe Garagiola, meeting with lesser-known personalities around baseball, but also letting stars like Hank Aaron interview him using questions he was being asked during his chase of Babe Ruth's home run record (example: "Hank, I've been a huge fan of yours for years.
-Tell me, are you a right-handed or a left-handed batter ?").
+Tell me, are you a right-handed or a left-handed batter?").
 These capsules were broadcast before games and were a huge popular and critical hit.

-Working with NBC he was also a regular on its Today show from 1967 to 1973 and again in the early 1990s.
+Working with NBC he was a regular on its Today show from 1967 to 1973 and again in the early 1990s.
 His friendship with Johnny Carson meant that he got to be guest host on the Tonight Show a number of times, including the one time in 1968 when Paul McCartney and John Lennon of the Beatles appeared on the show.
 The studio was filled with celebrities that evening and, as he quipped: "I was the only unknown there - and I was hosting."

 He announced his retirement from broadcasting in spring training of 2013, at the age of 87.
 He had spent 58 years in the booth, in addition to his service time as a player.
+In 2014, he was named recipient of the third Buck O'Neil Lifetime Achievement Award given by the Board of the Baseball Hall of Fame "to honor an individual whose extraordinary efforts enhanced baseball's positive impact on society, broadened the game's appeal and whose character, integrity and dignity are comparable to the qualities exhibited by O'Neil."
+He passed away in March of 2016 at age 90.

 "One thing you learned as a Cubs fan: when you bought your ticket, you could bank on seeing the bottom of the ninth." - Joe Garagiola